 Insulated lunch boxes can help keep food safer.
 Worry less about the decorations and more about the construction.
 The best box (hard-sided or soft) has an insulated lining and a pocket in which to place a thin freezer pack to help keep the contents cold until they are consumed.

-Before preparing food, wash your hands with warm water and soap for 20 seconds.
-Countertops and cutting boards should washed as well; they can be sanitized with a bleach solution (one tablespoon liquid bleach to a gallon of water).
+Tables and countertops should cleaned and sanitized; they can be sanitized with a bleach solution (one tablespoon liquid bleach to a gallon of water).

 Teach Children Importance of Cleanliness